Concerned about getting the flu during pregnancy?

 What should everyone consider during the flu season?

-Pregnant people and young children are among the individuals more at risk from having serious complications from a flu infection.
+Pregnant people and young children are among the individuals more at risk of having serious complications from a flu infection.

 “A flu vaccine is the most important step everyone can take to protect pregnant people and their babies from serious flu complications,” Dr. Pringle adds.